Marton, Ryedale

 Marton is a village and civil parish in North Yorkshire, England.
 It is situated approximately 4.5 mi west of the market town of Pickering on the River Seven.

 Marton is a rare case in the Royal Mail address book that involves two dependent localities from the post town.
 The addresses in Marton follow the format "Marton, Sinnington, York".
 Sinnington is a village slightly north of Marton, which is itself dependent on the post town of York.

+Religious services in the village are held in the Marton Mission Room.

 The village was part of the Ryedale district between 1974 and 2023.
 It is now administered by North Yorkshire Council.